 ACCOMPLISHMENTS: VCTC continued to process LTF, STA, and SGR claims, allocated funds in compliance with State laws and regulations and monitored receipts for the cities of Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, San Buenaventura, Santa Paula, Simi Valley, Thousand Oaks, Gold Coast Transit District, and the County of Ventura.
 Annual fiscal and compliance audits of claimants for LTF, STA, SGR, Proposition 1B and Low Carbon Transit Operations Program (LCTOP) for a total of 51 audits were completed and submitted as required to the State Controller's Office and State Department of Transportation for the prior Fiscal Year.
-In January 2024, staff issued a new Request for Proposals for the professional auditing services for TDA, SGR, Proposition 1B and LCTOP financial and compliance audits.

 DESCRIPTION: As the Regional Transportation Planning Agency (RTPA) for Ventura County, VCTC is responsible for the administration of the LTF, STA and SGR funds.
-In Fiscal Year 2024/2025, the LTF revenues are estimated to be \$2.3 million higher than the Fiscal Year 2023/2024 revenues.
-It is estimated that the carry-over balance will be \$8.1 million due to the higher than initially projected receipts for Fiscal Year 2023/2024.
-It is estimated there will be just over \$40 million to apportion to Articles 4 and 8.
-Articles 4 and 8 are approximately \$1.4 million lower this year as the carry-over balance is projected to be less than the prior year.
+In Fiscal Year 2025/2026, the LTF revenue receipts are estimated to be \$0.9 million higher than the Fiscal Year 2024/2025 revenues.
+It is estimated that the carry-over balance will be \$6.5 million due to additional actual receipts from Fiscal Year 2023/2024 and the higher than initially projected receipts for Fiscal Year 2024/2025.
+It is estimated there will be just over \$38 million to apportion to Articles 4 and 8.
+Articles 4 and 8 are just over \$1 million lower this year as the carry-over balance is projected to be less than the prior year.

-In Fiscal Year 2024/2025, the estimated Article 3 bicycle and pedestrian funds are just under \$1 million which includes both bicycle maintenance of \$249,188 and project funding of \$747,563.
-The carry-over for Article 3 is estimated to be \$13,636.
-The Article 3 funding is approximately \$21,000 lower this year as the carry-in bicycle and pedestrian balance is projected to be less than the prior year.
+In Fiscal Year 2025/2026, the estimated Article 3 bicycle and pedestrian funds are just under \$1 million which includes both bicycle maintenance of \$243,803 and project funding of \$731,407.
+The carry-over for Article 3 is estimated to be \$263,829 which mainly the balance of unallocated Fiscal Year 2023/2024 and Fiscal Year 2024/2025.
+The new Article 3 funding is approximately \$22,000 lower this year as the LTF carry-over balance is projected to be less than the prior year.

-Based on the State's January 2024 estimate, this budget contains new funding of \$565,235 in STA Section 99314 funds and \$78,529 in SGR PUC Section 99314 funds passed through to eligible recipients: City of Camarillo, City of Moorpark, City of Simi Valley, City of Thousand Oaks, and Gold Coast Transit District.
+Based on the State's January 2025 estimate, this budget contains new funding of \$482,778 in STA Section 99314 funds and \$83,728 in SGR PUC Section 99314 funds passed through to eligible recipients: City of Camarillo, City of Moorpark, City of Simi Valley, City of Thousand Oaks, and Gold Coast Transit District.
 Only the funds received will be allocated to the local agencies.